 The gaiety died at once, and the people began to leave, but they were all smiling and happy as they left.
 Then something outside caught the old King's eye and he beckoned for Marjoram to come to his side.
 He pointed at someone in the courtyard.
 "Do you know that strange person."

+It was Princess Lily.
+Now she looked just like a poor scullery maid.
 "Why yes," said Marjoram.
 "I picked her up beside the road; she was so hot.
 Poor thing, she said she had no work.
 Is there some work you could let her do.
-She said she could do anything in the kitchen, but she preferred to work outside, you know, like with the chickens and the other beasts."
+She said she could do anything in the kitchen, but she preferred to work outside, you know, like with the chickens and the sire's other royal beasts."

 "She is talking to the young man that drives my royal geese," said the old King.

-"That would be a good work for her," said Marjoram.
-"She is crazy about geese.
-How soon will I be married to the Prince?"
+"That would be a good work for her," said Marjoram with a big smile..
+"She told me she was crazy about geese.
+How soon will I be married to Prince Harry?"

 The old King turned away from the window.
 "Ho, Ho, Ho.
-Have you seen your bridegroom already?"
+Do you already know?
+Have you seen your bridegroom?"